AdamSobieski/Nifty/OVERVIEW.md

 # Technical Overview

 This document includes a preliminary technical overview of some of the components of the [Nifty](https://github.com/AdamSobieski/Nifty) project.

 More content is coming soon.

 ## Knowledge Representation and Reasoning

 ### Formula Collections

-Nifty intends to deliver to developers the benefits of multiple approachs to knowledge representation and reasoning.
+Nifty intends to deliver to developers the benefits of multiple approaches to knowledge representation and reasoning.
 Its knowledge representation combines the best of [Prolog](https://en.wikipedia.org/wiki/Prolog) (and [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language))) with the best of [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) technologies.

 Utilizing a [Turtle](https://www.w3.org/TR/turtle/)-based syntax, we can represent binary formulas using a predicate-calculus notation: